Now booking: June Therapy Intensives

 2. Exposure

-3. Sustain
+3. Integrate

 What is a therapy intensive and how does it work?

-A therapy intensive through Smart Therapy® is a structured series of extended sessions focused on relational and attachment patterns that tend to repeat over time.
+The relational therapy intensive through Smart Therapy® is a structured series of extended sessions focused on relational and attachment patterns that tend to repeat over time.

 This expanded session format allows more time for deeper exploration, emotional processing, and practical integration than is typically available within standard 50-minute therapy sessions.